bcgov/ssdtools/paper/paper.md

 ## Model Fitting

 In the first major update (v1), the dependency `fitdistrplus` [@fitdistrplus] was replaced by `TMB` [@tmb] for fitting the available distributions via Maximum Likelihood [@millar_maximum_2011].
-The move to `TMB` allowed more control over model specification.
+The move to `TMB` means the likelihood function is hand coded in `C++`, which allows full control over model specification and improved handling of censored data.
+The change is internal and does not affect the user interface.

 ## Model Averaging